Here's How it Works

 - We provide leadership development and mentorship through a series of professional development days and special projects throughout the summer

-- 10 week full time internship at a non-profit in the greater Boston area starts May 29, 2018 and ends August 3, 2018
+- Full time, 10 week internship at a non-profit in the greater Boston area starts early June, 2018

 - Interns are paired with a partner non-profit agency whose mission and/or job requirement matches the intern’s skill set and areas of interest

 - Interns receive a $5,000 stipend for the summer

 - Interns must participate in our 5 mandatory leadership development days

 - Students must be willing to live in the Greater Boston area for the summer